dvsa/MOTH-FakeSmmtService/README.md

 ### Provided npm commands
 * npm start -> It will start web app on localhost:3000 using debug api key and any change will reload server (thx to [nodemon](https://github.com/remy/nodemon))
 * npm test -> It will execute unit, integration tests and unit tests code coverage check.
-* npm run test:watch -> It starting file watcher who will trigger tests if any file will change
+* npm run test:watch -> It starts a file watcher that triggers tests if any of the files have changed
 * npm run retire -> It will check libraries for safety
 * npm run lint -> It will trigger JavaScript code style check (esLint)
-* npm run lint:watch -> It will start file watcher and trigger esLint if anything change will be detected
+* npm run lint:watch -> It will start file watcher and trigger esLint if any change is detected
 * npm run report -> Generate tests coverage report (check app/coverage/index.html for details)
-* npm run build -> Create release zip package in app/dist/ folder
+* BUILDSTAMP="BuildNumber" npm run build -> Create release zip package in app/dist/ folder